 Fishing for flounder, red drum, speckled trout and sheepshead, or cast netting for mullet are also favorite island pastimes.
 Visitors commonly view pods of dolphin feeding on mullet or schools of menhaden, usually around the boat dock and near the island beaches.
 But, the most popular activity on the island is swimming.
 Island visitors are bestowed with miles of high quality sand beaches and pristine gulf water for swimming and surf bathing.
 In summer, water temperatures can reach as high as 85 degrees!

 The National Park Service provides a boardwalk that begins in front of the fort and extends one third of a mile across the island to the preferred south beach and Gulf of Mexico swim area.
 Life Guards are generally available in summer.
-Call for an update.
-Newly rebuilt Restrooms, fresh water showers, drinking water, covered picnic areas, and a snack bar located along the boardwalk.
+Restrooms, fresh water showers, drinking water, covered picnic areas, and a snack bar located along the boardwalk.